 Following a conversation with Joyce Riley (), I decided to contact Ronnie Natali, at WeCanTogether.com for advice.
 Ronnie has been able to design an exercise programme, which will not replace physiotherapy, but which should complement it.

-Since both these programmes are still in their early stages, I am not entirely certain how they will develop.
+Since both these programmes are still in their early stages, I am not entirely sure how they will develop.
 I am, however, delighted to have the opportunity to regain my physical abilities and to become confident to enjoy food once again.
-I would like to thank Ronnie for his kindness, patience and determination.
+I want to thank Ronnie for his kindness, patience and determination.